fossasia/eventyay-tickets/doc/administrator/installation_docker.rst

 .. warning:: While we try hard not to break anything, **please perform a backup before every upgrade**.

-Updates are as simple as we could make them, but require at least a short downtime:
+Updates currently require a short downtime:

 * Rebuild the docker image (git pull, then repeat the command from above)
 * ``systemctl restart pretalx.service``